-Try not to think of delegation in terms of your staff being an issue, but rather think about how it can benefit both you and them as a team.
+Try not to think of delegation in terms of your staff is an issue, but rather think about how it can benefit both you and them as a team.

-For you, effective delegation will free up your time so that your working day isn’t taken up with minor tasks, so that you can focus on your broader responsibilities and the bigger picture.
+For you, the effective delegation will free up your time so that your working day isn’t taken up with minor tasks so that you can focus on your broader responsibilities and the bigger picture.
 It also gives you more time for self-development.

-Effective delegation is also key to ensuring that your staff understand, and are on board with, the company’s objectives.
+Effective delegation is also key to ensuring that your staff understands, and is on board with, the company’s objectives.

 Clearly communicating tasks to your staff not only in terms of what is expected of them, but also why the particular task you are delegating to them is important, will show them that they are valued as a member of the team, improving their confidence and motivation, and also making sure that they are working towards the company’s common goals.